-The Budget Division of the Department of Administration is responsible for administering the provisions of NRS 353.150 to 353.246, the State Budget Act, except NRS 353.226 to 353.229 (NRS 353.160).
+The Budget Division of the Governor's Finance Office (GFO) is responsible for administering the provisions of NRS 353.150 to 353.246, the State Budget Act, except NRS 353.226 to 353.229.
 The State Budget Act requires the Chief of the Budget Division to, among other duties:

 - 1. Appraise the quantity and quality of services rendered by each agency in the Executive Department of State Government and the needs for such services or any new services. - 2.
 Prepare the executive budget report for the Governor. - 3.
 Prepare a proposed budget for the Executive Department for the next 2 fiscal years (a biennium), which must include a complete financial plan and must set forth all proposed expenditures for the administration, operation and maintenance of the departments, institutions and agencies of the Executive Department. - 4.
 Examine and approve work programs and allotments to the agencies in the Executive Department and changes therein. - 5.
-Do and perform such other and further duties relative to the development and submission of an adequate proposed budget for the Executive Department. - 6.
-Serve as ex officio Clerk of the Board of Examiners.
+Do and perform such other and further duties relative to the development and submission of an adequate proposed budget for the Executive Department.

-This chapter describes policies and procedures for agencies to adhere to in order for the Chief of the Budget Division to carry out his duties and responsibilities.
+This chapter describes policies and procedures for agencies to adhere to in order for the Chief of the Budget Division to carry out his/her duties and responsibilities.